mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Besides that the small cave visits are counted in an `AtomicLongMap` which will be used to check the added condition.

 ## Day 13

+For part 1 read all points into a set and fold them with the first folding, by subtracting the x/y-gap of the corresponding point value if its >= the x/y-line to fold.

+Collect everything back into a set to ensure distinctness.

+For part 2 apply all foldings and print the final list of points.

 ## Day 14
 ## Day 15
 ## Day 16